zpgallegos/zavant/v2/docs/architecture/target-architecture.md

 Daily operation coordinates three independently recorded branches: correction discovery, correction processing, and schedule discovery.
 The correction processor retries pending and failed work from every completed poll but re-downloads only games already present in raw storage; schedules own initial portfolio inclusion.
 Schedule discovery maintains a separate successful through-date, queries a rolling lookback to reconsider recent deferred games, and avoids another live-feed request when an eligible game is already landed.
 One branch failure does not suppress the others or roll back their successful checkpoints.

 The same logical boundaries work locally and in the cloud.
 Local development uses atomic filesystem publication.
 Production uses the same logical keys and persistence state machines over S3, with ETag preconditions protecting mutable objects.
-A scheduled Lambda composes the complete daily run once per invocation; it is not a second cloud-specific workflow.
-Cloud services are not required to run unit tests or exercise a representative vertical slice.
+A Lambda composes the acquisition run; explicit Python mappings project current source revisions into revision-aware analytical tables.
+Local Parquet runs exercise those contracts without AWS.
+A Glue Spark job independently reconciles every current pointer against its completed-revision registry and merges missing revisions into Iceberg v2.
+EventBridge Scheduler starts one Standard Step Functions execution that invokes acquisition and waits for Glue projection, rather than invoking either component on an independent schedule.

 ## Layers and responsibilities